Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteer work or interning
+- Include any relevant experience you’ve gained by volunteering or interning

-- Be sure to highlight any accomplishments or responsibilities you held in these roles.
+- Note any achievements or responsibilities you took on during these roles.

 References: